-- Remove all accessories from the core product (e.g. inlet screens, vent valves). - Prior to shipment, drain any oils or other liquids, purge or flush all gasses, and wipe off any excess residue. - If ordering an Advance Exchange product, please use the packaging from the Advance Exchange to return the defective product. - Seal the product in a plastic bag, and package product carefully to avoid damage in transit.
-You are responsible for loss or damage in transit. - Agilent Technologies is not responsible for returning customer provided packaging or containers. - Clearly label package with RA number.
+- Remove all accessories from the core product (e.g. inlet screens, vent valves). - Prior to shipment and if applicable for your product, drain any oils or other liquids, purge or flush all gasses, and wipe off any excess residue. - If ordering an Advance Exchange product, please use the packaging from the Advance Exchange to return the defective product. - Seal the product in a plastic bag, and package product carefully to avoid damage in transit.
+You are responsible for loss or damage in transit. - Include a copy of the Health and Safety Declaration in the shipping documentation on the outside of the shipping box of your returning product. - Clearly label package with RA number.
 Using the shipping label provided will ensure the proper address and RA number are on the package.
-Packages shipped to Agilent without a RA clearly written on the outside cannot be accepted and will be returned. - 4) Return only products for which the RA was issued. - 5) Product being returned under a RA must be received within 15 business days. - 6) Ship to the location specified on the printable label, which will be sent, along with the RA number, as soon as we have received all of the required information.
-Customer is responsible for freight charges on returning product. - 7) Return shipments must comply with all applicable Shipping Regulations (IATA, DOT, etc.) and carrier requirements.
+Packages shipped to Agilent without a RA clearly written on the outside cannot be accepted and will be returned. - Return only products for which the RA was issued.